Buying a property will be the single biggest investment of your life.

 Title Insurance is inexpensive investment.
 The premium is a one-off low cost payment which protects a purchaser for the life of ownership, against claims for various unknown and known risks that threaten ownership and use (including structures) of the property until its resale.

-Watch the video below or click here to learn about 'known risks' and 'unknown risks'
+Click here to learn about 'known risks' and 'unknown risks'

 ‘Known risks’ are any risks disclosed by the vendor or otherwise discovered by the purchaser prior to settlement (e.g. building works completed without council approval, a building encroaching onto or from the land being purchased, or an extension having been built on a utility easement).